Listen to this article:

 What Can I Eat On The Fasting Mimicking Diet?

-Typically this diet lasts for about 5 days.
+The Valter Longo meal plan lasts for about 5 days.
 It is recommended to do this diet once a month.
 Foods are usually vegetarian and easily digestible.
-Below are some suggestions:
+The suggested Longevity diet food list:

 - Nut bars